-Accordingly, product complexity continues to rise and the pressure for product differentiation and customization is more intense than it was in 1993.
+Accordingly, product complexity continues to rise and the pressure for product differentiation and customization is increasingly intense.
 This leaves manufacturers more vulnerable than ever to snowballing complexity and an accompanying proliferation of parts, products and components.

 This proliferation has a significant impact on total product lifecycle cost and on company performance, as IBM discovered.
 While the impact is far-reaching, the direct costs alone associated with parts duplication are surprisingly high.